 Defamation, in simple words, means causing harm to the character of someone by way of words.
 Defamation can be caused either orally or by written words.
-Oral defamation is called Slander and a falsely published or written statement which harms the reputation of a person is called Libel.
-Both criminal law as well as civil law constitutes the concept of defamation in India.
+An oral defamation is called Slander and a falsely published or written statement which harms the reputation of a person is called Libel.
+Both criminal laws as well as civil law constitutes the concept of defamation in India.
 As a civil wrong, the object is to provide monetary relief also called damages to the aggrieved person i.e. the person whose reputation is injured because of the false statement.
 Since one of the objectives of criminal law is deterrence, hence, it seeks to punish the wrong-doer.
 The punishment of defamation as a criminal offence is generally imprisonment because of the retributive aim of criminal law.
 Under civil law, there is no specific statute or act which defines defamation.
 It is given under tort law which relies on the already established case laws.
-Indian Penal Code (IPC) defines defamation as an offence under criminal law and the Complainant i.e. the party who has filed the case of defamation against another must prove beyond reasonable doubt that a defamatory statement has been made against him.
+Indian Penal Code (IPC) defines defamation as an offence under criminal law and the Complainant i.e. the party who has filed the case of defamation against another must prove beyond a reasonable doubt that a defamatory statement has been made against him.

 Cause of Action: